Quality Improvement & Accreditation in the Marine Institute

 The Marine Institute is the Competent Authority (CA) for the implementation of fish health legislation in Ireland.
 The CA manages the administrative procedures associated with the implementation of Council Directive 2006/88/EC which was transposed into Irish law by Statutory Instrument No 261 of 2008 (as amended).
 Organisationally, the Competent Authority function is executed by the Fish Health Unit of the Marine Environment and Food Safety Services Division.

-The Competent Authority Office maintains a Quality Management System which was certified in 2014 by the National Standards Authority of Ireland and which conforms to the requirements of ISO 9001:2008.
+The Competent Authority Office maintains a Quality Management System which was certified in 2014 by the National Standards Authority of Ireland and transitioned to the requirements of ISO 9001:2015 which the CA are now certified to.
 This commitment to quality has enabled the CA Office not only to ensure compliance with EU and national legislative requirements, but also to ensure work practices are independently audited on an annual basis thereby actively pursuing continual improvement in all aspects of our performance in order meet client requirements.

 ISO 17025 - Accredited by the Irish National Accreditation Board (INAB)